nexpy/nexpy/doc/source/pythongui.rst

     saved to a file, any subsequent changes will automatically update the file, including deleting items.

-    ..warning:: Any changes to an unlocked file will be immediate and irreversible.
+    .. warning:: Any changes to an unlocked file will be immediate and irreversible.
 Make sure you have a backup if your file contains critical data.

 **Import**
     Imports data from other formats.
 Some importers are provided with the NeXpy